 Health, Wellbeing and Disadvantage

 While standards of living are at a historical high, significant diversity exists within the population, as individuals are exposed to different opportunities and experiences over the life course.
 This research theme is broadly divided into three strands.
 The first aims to develop and refine measures of wellbeing and economic opportunity in Australia.
-For instance, what are culturally appropriate measures of wellbeing and economic opportunity for Indigenous groups?
 The second strand focuses on barriers to economic participation by disadvantaged subgroups and how their access to economic opportunities might be improved.
 Subgroups of interest include people living in poverty, sole parents, long-term older renters, the unemployed, and people with disabilities.
 The third strand looks more broadly at the links between health and wellbeing and economic or social participation.
 For instance, how do health conditions affect future economic and social outcomes?
 What role do working conditions (e.g. flexible working practices) play in driving life satisfaction?
 What are the employment outcomes of people with caring responsibilities?